 It takes several layers of fiberglass and resin to make a structure like a boat.
 The process can get more complicated as one tries to reduce the weight of your structure and take advantage of the natural properties of composites.
 But the techniques and refinements are not all that tricky.
 Keep reading and enjoy!
 It's not as hard as you think!

 Sometimes it is easiest to learn by watching.
-You might consider some of our videos in our catalog.
+You might consider some of our videos available on this website.

 The first step in choosing materials is to select a reinforcement.
 Glass fabrics, Kevlar®, and graphite (carbon) range significantly in both strength and cost.
 (Kevlar® is a registered trademark of the E.I.
 DuPont deNemours Company.)